rejoiceyobo2/printf/README.md

-I and my partner collaborated on creating this printf project
+I and my partner collaborated on creating this printf projects